michellekwa136/My-Lists/Courses.md

 This includes required courses.

 - 05391 Designing Human Centered Software
-- 05433 Programmming Usable Interfaces
+- 05433 Programming Usable Interfaces
 - 05438 The Role of Technology in Learning in the 21st Century
 - 10601 Intro to Machine Learning
 - 11411 Natural Language Processing